-Lifeline in troublesome times is needful for one to have a peace of mind towards what one may be facing.
-We live in difficult times with turmoil that could readily make one fearful.
-Scripture reveals: There shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the seas and the waves roaring; men's hearts failing them for (or from) fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken (Luke 21:25-26).
+Lifeline in troublesome times is needful for one to have a peace of mind towards what one may be facing; for we live in difficult times, that could readily make one fearful.
+Scripture reveals: There shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the seas and the waves roaring; men's hearts failing them for (from) fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken (Luke 21:25-26).

 There is turmoil and unrest in the world; partly because man is reaping what he has sown.
 Scripture reveals: Be not deceived; God is not mocked; for whatsoever a man sows that shall he also reap.
 For he that sows to the flesh shall of the flesh reap corruption; but he that sows to the Spirit shall of the Spirit reap life everlasting (Galatians 6:7-8).

 A Bible commentary noted: Sowing to the flesh is to conduct oneself by the evil dictates and desires of the sinful nature of man; reaping corruption (requited with eternal destruction).
 Sowing to the Spirit (the Spirit of God) means to live by His enabling help in accord with His prompting and leading; such a person will be rewarded with eternal life through Christ Jesus our Lord.

 On the Webpage "Vision from God" are these words: